Improved Parallel Algorithms for Baumslag Groups: Compact representations

 \section{Compact representations}

-Based on the concept of compact sums and power circuits with base 2 (as introduced in \cite{MyasnikovUW12}), Laun \cite{Laun14} described so-called power sums: A power sum to base $\base \geq 2$ is a sum $\sum_{i\geq 0}a_i q^i$ with $a_i \in \interval{-q+1}{ q-1}$ and only finitely many $a_i$ are non-zero.
+Based on the concept of compact sums and power circuits to base 2 (as introduced in \cite{MyasnikovUW12}), Laun \cite{Laun14} described so-called power sums: A power sum to base $\base \geq 2$ is a sum $\sum_{i\geq 0}a_i q^i$ with $a_i \in \interval{-q+1}{ q-1}$ and only finitely many $a_i$ are non-zero.
 We are interested in \textit{compact representations} of such power sums.
+For $q=2$ they have already been considered e.g. in \cite{REITWIESNER60,GUNTZER87,Jedwab89,Shallit93} under different names.
 In \cite[Proposition 2.18]{Laun14} it is shown that each power sum has a unique compact representation, which is obtained using a confluent rewriting system.
-Using Boolean formulas for this construction we show that it is in \Ac{0}.
-This will be an important ingredient for our power circuit operations to be in \Tc{0}.
-Observe that in \cite[Theorem 11]{MattesW21} we gave a proof for base $\base=2$.
+Using Boolean formulas for this construction we show that it is in $\uAC{0}$.
+This will be an important ingredient for our power circuit operations to be in $\uTC{0}$.
+Note that in \cite[Theorem 3.2]{MattesWCC23} we gave a proof for base $\base=2$.
 Here, we fix $\base \geq 2$.